alnoki/AAAAAA/doc/dev-guide/procedures/sphinx.rst

 .. tip::

-   Although you could use :ref:`sphinx-extlinks` to create a :wiki-pg:`URL` that is not actually associated with a :wiki-pg:`webpage`, the :ref:`link checking procedure <sphinx-checking-links>` will identify such errors
+   Although you could use :ref:`sphinx-extlinks` to create a :wiki-pg:`URL` that is not actually associated with a :wiki-pg:`webpage <Webpage>`, the :ref:`link checking procedure <sphinx-checking-links>` will identify such errors